Confinement of Skyrmions in Nanoscale FeGe Device-like Structures: Introduction

 In order to create a reliable, reproducible skyrmion device, we must first understand the factors which control the position, number, and size of skyrmions within a material.
-Devices such as racetrack memories \cite{Fert13} and discrete geometrical shapes have been studied including discs \cite{Zhao16}, wedges \cite{Jin17} and triangles \cite{Pepper2018, Matsumoto18}.
+Devices such as racetrack memories \cite{Fert13} and discrete geometrical shapes have been studied including discs \cite{Zhao16}, wedges \cite{Jin17}, triangles and rectangles \cite{Pepper2018, Matsumoto18}.
 These geometries confine the skyrmions and reveal the impact of physical confinement of skyrmions which is key to the development of potential device shapes.
+Current driven motion of skyrmions in FeGe has also been studied to reveal the behaviour of skyrmions in thin lamellae \cite{Tang21} \cite{Yu20}.
 However, to date, the control of individual skyrmions within a device structure is one factor that has limited the development of reliable skyrmionic data storage and retrieval \cite{Kang16}.
-Geometrical confinement is known to increase the range of temperature and magnetic field over which skyrmions can occur~\cite{Yu11, Beg2015}.
-Figure~\ref{fig:Fig1}(a) shows the phase diagram of bulk FeGe derived from AC susceptibility measurements and is typical of skyrmion materials.
-Figure~\ref{fig:Fig1}(b) is an equivalent phase diagram for a $200$~nm thick lamella of FeGe (derived from magnetic x-ray diffraction measurements \cite{Birch20}) where it can be observed that the skyrmion 'pocket' has been greatly enlarged.
-This increased range of stability is well known and is related to the modification of the magnetic structure imposed by the specimen surfaces known as `surface twists'~\cite{LeonovPRL16}.
+In this paper we use Lorentz transmission electron microscopy (LTEM) to examine dumbbell-shaped {FeGe} elements, all cut from a single crystal, which confine skyrmions to small regions, including a central constriction with a width comparable to the skyrmion diameter ($70$~nm in {FeGe}).
+This forms the type of junction that would need to be used in a skyrmion logic device \cite{Zhang15} or for skyrmion creation and annihilation \cite{Zhang14}.